0xDBFB7/ionprinter/documents/story_so_far.md

 Not to foreshadow, but his notes regarding GPU acceleration were particularly salient.

 Warp started out as a Fortran code.
-Documentation was a little sparse; and modules with
+Documentation was a little sparse; and modules with DSMC.
+Getting cell potentials was a little trick,

 Simulations on the order of 100^3 were carried out.